 The panel has borne in mind that its primary function is to protect patients and the wider public interest which includes maintaining confidence in the nursing profession and upholding proper standards of conduct and performance.
-The panel determined that, in this case, a finding of continuing impairment on public interest grounds is also required.
+The panel determined that, in this case, a finding of continued impairment on public interest grounds is also required.

-For these reasons, the panel finds that Miss Twumasi-Ankrah's fitness to practise remains impaired.
+For these reasons, the panel finds that Ms Twumasi-Ankrah's fitness to practise remains impaired on both public protection and public interest grounds.